Responsible Fruits

 Companies are already taking steps to address sustainability risk in their operations.

-helps companies to strengthen or establish risk-based due diligence systems to make their operations more sustainable and resilient to external shocks, such as COVID-19; |
+helps companies to strengthen or establish risk-based due diligence systems to make their operations more sustainable and resilient to external shocks, such as extreme weather and pandemics; | |

 |